 The best time for a thorough, full pond clean is usually Autumn as it is usually the least active time for your fish and other pond wildlife.

-If your pond has a large thick layer of sludge at the base, the water is dark and discoloured and the pond environment has fallen into a state of disrepair, then a full-clean out will be the best course of action.
-The best time to perform a full pond clean is in the early spring, prior to your pond waking up from its winter dormancy.
+The best way to decide if your pond requires a full pond clean or if a general clean/tidy will suffice is by looking at the current state of your pond.
+If your pond has a large thick layer of sludge at the base, the water is dark and discoloured, and the pond environment has fallen into a state of disrepair, then a full-clean out will undoubtedly be the best course of action.
+You must spend time cleaning your pond regularly every month; this includes cleaning out the filter, removing any debris and checking for algae.

-Read on below for our 4 easy steps to performing a full pond clean and keeping your pond healthy.
+Now for our 5 easy steps to performing a full pond clean and keeping your pond healthy.